-Although it resides on chilled-out, tourist-friendly beaches, the manchineel tree (Hippomane mancinella) seems hell-bent on its vendetta against humanity.
+Although it resides on chilled-out, tourist-friendly beaches, the manchineel tree (Hippomane mancinella) appears hell-bent on its vendetta against humanity.

-This tree can found in the Caribbean, the Bahamas, the Gulf of Mexico, parts of northern South America, The Galápagos Islands and even in the U.S. state of Florida.
-When the Spanish first found the tree during their conquest of the Americas, they named it “arbol de la muerte,” which translates to "tree of death."
+This tree can found in the Caribbean, the Bahamas, the Gulf of Mexico, parts of northern South America, the Galápagos Islands, and even parts of Florida.
+When the Spanish first found the tree during their colonial invasion of the Americas, they named it “arbol de la muerte,” which translates to "tree of death."
 Even touching its bark can leave you with chemical burns, although its notoriety and toxicity mainly lies in its fruit.
 Ingesting the sweet-smelling fruit can cause severe vomiting, diarrhea, and seizures.

 Nicola Strickland, a consultant radiologist, wrote about her run-in with the “death apple” on her Caribbean holiday in Tobago.
 After mistaking the fruit for a crab apple, she and her friend took a small bite.
 Moments later, the “peppery” taste in their mouth turned into a burning sensation and within minutes they struggled to breathe as their airways closed up.
 Along with this, they developed severe pain in their necks as the toxin began to seep into their lymph nodes.
 Strickland and her friend were lucky to live; it is speculated they survived purely because they ate such a minuscule amount.

 A manchineel tree's "death apple" on Santa Cruz Island, Galápagos. image credit: Jason Hollinger/Flickr.
 (CC BY 2.0)

 The tree contains many toxins.
 However, it is believed most of the unsavory effects come from the organic compound phorbol.
 Scarily, pretty much every part of the tree contains these toxins, from its bark to its sap.